Royal Brighton Yacht Club: History

 Vertical aerial panorama of Middle Brighton Pier.and the Brighton Baths from above.
 February 2023.

 Extra moorings behind the extension to the breakwater brought new members, and gave new impetus to the Club, a fact not lost on other clubs in Port Phillip Bay.
 In 1925 another extension to the clubhouse was completed.
-The Royal Warrant was granted in 1924 by His Majesty King George V. The Club had long had vice-regal connections – Lord Brassey, Governor of Victoria, was elected to membership in 1896, and Lord Forster, Governor-General, was elected in 1921.
-Both the then Governor-General and Governor of Victoria, Lord Stonehaven and the Earl of Stradbroke, were elected to membership in 1926.
+The Royal Warrant was granted in 1924 by King George V. The Club had long had vice-regal connections – Lord Brassey, Governor of Victoria, was elected to membership in 1896, and Lord Forster, Governor-General, was elected in 1921.
+In 1926, both the then Governor-General, Lord Stonehaven, and Governor of Victoria, the Earl of Stradbroke, were elected to membership.

 The Club’s association with the Royal Australian Navy was so strong in the early years of this century that the suggestion was made to the Club that it should form a section of the RAN Reserve.
 Many senior naval officers have been active in the club; the tradition continues today.
 The storm of 1933 which destroyed the pier and three-quarters of the fleet was a turning point in the history of Royal Brighton Yacht Club.
 The loss of so many boats hastened the advent of one-design class racing, in which the Club has been successful for more than sixty years.
 The Club’s support of junior sailing and one-design class racing produced many champions, some of whom have competed at the highest levels.